tim050421/mirror-test/README.md

 # mirror-test
-Github to Gitlab mirror test with gitlab-tools
+Github to Gitlab mirror test with webhooks/triggers